adaptive-decision-making-lab/corvidactivity/README.md

 -   date - date of recording
 -   timeofday - time of day of recording
 -   phase - Study phase (Pre-move, During-move, or Post-move)
--   activity - Mean number of pixel changes between frames for one recording (divided by 1000)
+-   activity - Mean number of pixel changes between frames for one recording

 `wolff_stevens_2024_data2.csv`